hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250521277v2-breaking-the-ceiling-exploring-the-potential-of-jailbreak-attacks-th.md

 ---
 layout: default
-title: Breaking the Ceiling: Exploring the Potential of Jailbreak Attacks through Expanding Strategy Space
+title: "Breaking the Ceiling: Exploring the Potential of Jailbreak Attacks through Expanding Strategy Space"
 ---

 # Breaking the Ceiling: Exploring the Potential of Jailbreak Attacks through Expanding Strategy Space